Classification of Pulsars using Extreme Deconvolution: Extreme Deconvolution

+where $p(\mathbf{x})$ is defined in Eq~\ref{eq:gmm}.
+The best-fit parameters for each of the clusters are found using Expectation-Maximization (E-M) algorithm~\citep{EM}.
+This algorithm exploits the fact that the class probability is known and fixed in each iteration.
+Therefore, the derivative of the log-likelihood reduces to a simple algebraic function of the means and variances of each of the Gaussian components.
+These can then be determined iteratively.
+More details about the E-M algorithm can be found in ~\citet{EM} and references therein.

-XDGMM now generalizes the traditional GMM, by taking into account the uncertainty distribution of each data point, while calculating the likelihood of the model for each data point.
+XDGMM now generalizes the original GMM, by taking into account the uncertainty distribution of each data point.
 We assume that the noisy dataset $x_i$ is related to the true values $v_i$ as follows~\citep{Bovy,astroML}:

-where $R_i$ is the projection matrix.
+where $R_i$ is the rotation matrix used to transform the true values to the observed noisy dataset.
+In this particular case $R_i$ is the identity matrix, because we measure $P$ and $\dot{P}$ directly.
+Note that $x_i$ and $v_i$ could be multi-dimensional vectors and for our example, denote the 2-D dataset comprising of $P-\dot{P}$ for the pulsars.
 The noise $\epsilon_i$ is assumed to be drawn from a Gaussian with zero mean and variance $S_i$.
 Then, the likelihood of the model parameters ($\theta$={$\alpha$, $\mu$, $\Sigma$}) for each data point is given as,\\

-The final step is to find the objective function to determine the free parameters of the model.
+The final step is to maximize the likelihood of the dataset with respect to the model parameters.
 This can be done (as in GMM) by summing up the individual log-likelihood functions.

 where $N$ is the total number of datapoints.
 Similar to GMM, a simple extension of the EM algorithm (discussed in ~\citet{Bovy}) is used to maximize the objective function in XDGMM.
 The EM algorithm iteratively maximizes the likelihood, and hence results in the optimal values of the model parameters.